dusk-network/plonk/docs/notes-snark.md

 which is referring to the fields which are used throughout the protocol.
-However, in detail explanations of these are a out of scope for these docs, more information on the role pairing cryptography has within SNARK
+However, in detail explanations of these are out of scope for these docs, more information on the role pairing cryptography has within SNARK